wolfc910/ds202-sandbox/README.md

 - seeing all my friends
 - seeing friends I haven't seen in a while
 - Football season is about to begin
+- I've been enjoying my classes, and it was nice seeing friends I hadn't seen in a while

 ## Crappies